joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/11/world/americas/presidents-secret-flights-trump-turkey.html

 **University of Michigan Will Ease Up on Grades for Student Mental Health**\
-`The university will make first-semester grades pass or fail, to encourage students to explore different classes and lessen fears that “a low grade may have long-term consequences.”`\
+`The University of Michigan will make first-semester grades pass or fail, to encourage students to try different classes and lessen fears of the consequences of a low grade.`\
 https://www.nytimes.com/2026/08/11/us/university-michigan-grades-freshmen-pass-fail.html

 **Are We Too Uptight About Feet?**\